Kaholo/kaholo-plugin-azure-cli/README.md

 For download, installation, upgrade, downgrade and troubleshooting of plugins in general, see [INSTALL.md](./INSTALL.md).

 ## Plugin Settings
-Plugin settings act as default parameter values.
-If configured in plugin settings, the action parameters may be left unconfigured.
-Action parameters configured anyway over-ride the plugin-level settings for that Action.
+Plugin Settings are accessible by clicking Plugins | Settings and then clicking on the name of this plugin, which is a blue hyperlink.
+There are no settings for this plugin but in the 2nd tab you'll find Kaholo Accounts.
+This is used to provide credentials for your Azure CLI commands and to optionally apply a set of them by default so they needn't be configured individually on an action-by-action basis.

-The settings for Azure CLI Plugin include the three discussed above in the [Access and Authentication](#Access-and-Authentication) section.
+The Kaholo Account for the Azure CLI Plugin includes the three items discussed above in the [Access and Authentication](#Access-and-Authentication) section.

 * Default Service Principal ID
 * Default Service Principal Credential
 * Default Tenant ID

-These are also required parameters to run any CLI command so it is convenient to configure them here, especially if you commonly work with a single service principal account.
+The account may also be configured at the action level, by first selecting a method and then choosing "Add New Plugin Account" from the drop-down menu for parameter "Account".

 ## Method Run Command ##
 The only method in the plugin is method `Run Command`.
 The required parameters include the same three discussed above in the [Access and Authentication](#Access-and-Authentication) section, and one more for the command itself.

+### Parameter: Working Directory
+For Azure CLI commands that consume or produce files on disk, a working directory may be provided.
+This causes docker to mount the provided directory on the agent so its files and subdirectories are accessible from within the container running the Azure CLI command.
+If left unconfigured the default working directory will be used instead, e.g. `/twiddlebug/workspace`.
+Working directory may be either an absolute path on the Kaholo agent or a path relative to the default working directory.

+### Parameter: Command
-In the command parameter you may omit the `az` if you like, because every Azure CLI command begins with `az`.
-Only Azure CLI commands can be run using this plugin.
+Only Azure CLI commands can be run using this plugin, i.e. commands that begin with `az`.
 If you want to run other commands please see the [Command Line plugin](https://github.com/Kaholo/kaholo-plugin-cmd) instead.